LukeHeuser/notes/Java/java_basics.md

 The toString method in this helper class prints out all the array elements, comma delimited, and contained in square brackets.

 You can assign any array to an object variable.
-You can craete an array of Objects that support any type in java.
+You can create an array of Objects that support any type in java.
 Because `Array` is an `Object`, we can assign an array to be an element of type array!

 ```
 // Array Initializer